Skip to main content

 BUDDLEJA L.

 • Buddleja davidii Franch.
-(Butterfly-bush) / General Common It would be impossible to imagine a brownfield site, ruin, railway line or building without the adorning presence of a Buddleja but this iconic species was only first recorded in our area from the Avon Gorge in 1928 and remained relatively rare until the 1980s.
+(Butterfly-bush) / General Common A ubiquitous plant of urban settings.
+It would be impossible to imagine a brownfield site, ruin, railway line or building without the adorning presence of a Buddleja but this iconic species was only first recorded in our area from the Avon Gorge - "Established in the quarry under Durdham Down, and by the Avon under Leigh Woods on the Somerset side" (Sandwith, 1932) and remained relatively rare until the 1980s.
+It is one of a few plants whose common name is rarely ever used.
+So often promoted for being 'butterfly friendly' it has long been a quintessential plant of British gardens but it's invasiveness has had a detrimental effect on some of our rocky cliff habitats, usually safe from competition.

 List: